List of A Series of Unfortunate Events characters: The Bald Man with the Long Nose

 The Bald Man with the Long Nose is one of Olaf's henchmen; he is described as a bald man with a hooked nose who always wears a black robe.
 At the time when Count Olaf's true nature is exposed, the Bald Man is among the members of Count Olaf's theatre troupe that escape during the blackout.

 In The Miserable Mill, the Bald Man disguises himself as Foreman Flacutono at the Lucky Smells Lumbermill.

-In The Hostile Hospital, the Bald Man disguises himself as the head doctor at Heimlich Hospital while using a surgical mask to cover his face both times.
+In The Hostile Hospital, the Bald Man disguises himself as the head doctor, Dr. Flacutono at Heimlich Hospital while using a surgical mask to cover his face both times.

 In The Carnivorous Carnival, the Bald Man helped to dig the pit for the lions that will be used in the lion-feeding event at the Caligari Carnival.
 He and Olivia Caliban fell into the lion pit during the crowd chaos and are devoured by the lions.

 In the film, the Bald Man is portrayed by Luis Guzmán.
 He is shown to be the least sinister with no long nose but a short one, and for that matter least intelligent of the troupe; he is also shown to have a spiral tattoo on the back of his head.
 The deleted scenes reveal that he wishes to have a prominent role in The Marvelous Marriage, but Count Olaf makes him the effects man instead.
 In the video game adaptation, the Bald Man is voiced by S. Scott Bullock.

 In the Netflix series, the Bald Man is portrayed by John DeSantis.
 He is shown to be rather large and intimidating with a short nose instead of a long one.
 In addition, the Bald Man has a deep bellowing voice.
 Despite this, he is shown to be just as unintelligent as his movie counterpart, though he is shown to be a talented artist.
 He also has a crush on Esmé.
 Unlike the novel, the Bald Man survives the events of "The Carnivorous Carnival".
 In "The Slippery Slope" Pt.
 2, the Bald Man, the Person of Indeterminate Gender, and the White-Faced Women become disillusioned with Count Olaf and take their leave of him after he demands that they do away with Sunny.
 He tells Count Olaf to take care of Esmé.
 In "The End", Lemony postulates that he, along with the Person of Indeterminate Gender and the White-Faced Women, became successful performers in their own right.